Pioneer Works

-Pioneer Works is a nonprofit cultural arts center in the Red Hook neighborhood of Brooklyn, New York City that was founded by artist Dustin Yellin in 2012.
+Pioneer Works is a nonprofit cultural arts center in the Red Hook neighborhood of Brooklyn, New York City.
+It was founded by the artist Dustin Yellin in 2012.

 Pioneer Works includes a large exhibition space, a garden, an artist-in-residency program, a class and lecture series, and a press, and "aim[s] to foster innovation in the performing and visual arts, music and science."

 History

+Previously, a red brick warehouse building housed Pioneer Iron Works.
+Built in 1866 and located a few blocks from Red Hook's piers, Pioneer Iron Works was owned by Alexander Bass, a sugar magnate in the Caribbean whose factory manufactured steamrollers, railroad tracks, and machinery used to refine sugar in Cuba and on other islands.
+Alexander Bass's son, William L. Bass, was a key figure in developing the sugar trade in the Dominican Republic, and also published several books on astronomy.
+The Bass family's factory became a local landmark after which Pioneer Street was named.
+Pioneer Iron Works remained in active use through World War II, and was used for several decades thereafter as a warehouse.

 Constructed in 1866 to house Pioneer Iron Works, the building was originally a factory for constructing large scale machines, including railroad tracks and machinery for sugar plantations.
-The building was burned to the ground by a devastating fire in 1881 and rebuilt shortly thereafter.
+The building was burned to the ground by a fire in 1881 and rebuilt shortly thereafter.

+The building's current incarnation as Pioneer Works entailed extensive renovations to shape its new life as a cultural center.
+Pioneer Works has been noted for its adaptive reuse of its brick-and-mortar home as a demonstration of the organization's focus on sustainability and reviving historic spaces.

 Artist Dustin Yellin purchased the colossal brick building in 2011 for $3.7 million.
 Yellin's cousin Gabriel Florenz became the institution's founding artistic director, and Sam Trimble served as lead architect for a 2011 renovation that added 100 windows.

+Gabriel Florenz, PW's Founding Artistic and executive director, played a central role in establishing the nonprofit and shaping its artistic and programmatic vision.
+Working alongside a group of artists, supporters, and advisors, he led the renovation of the historic structure and helped launch Pioneer Works.

 Yellin initially named the space "Intercourse," and it opened its doors to the public in 2012.